 2. Personalisation, recommendation and conversion

 SEO isn’t only about getting people TO your site, but about engaging them when they arrive.
-Generative AI helps here too.- Shopify’s blog notes AI can tailor product recommendations, website content and marketing messages to individual users.
+Generative AI helps here too.

 - For a UK Shopify store, this means when someone lands on a page, the AI can dynamically show the right copy, related items, tailored offers – helping boost conversion and reduce bounce-rate (both of which feed into SEO performance indirectly).